wearebraid/drupal-jsonapi-extractor/README.md

   // (optional) Instance of axios with baseURL already applied
   api: axios,

+  // Quite the program on a crawl error
+  terminateOnError: false,

   // (optional) Resource class configuration options
   resourceConfig: {
     // (optional) Array of regex that is used to determine which relationships should be crawled